jsonresume/resume-website/_posts/2014-07-05-announcing-first-official-version.markdown

 * Because there is no easily accessible alternative, we are going to maintain a casual approach to the project.
 * The specification is not to be the perfect description of a person but instead a description of a resume where only things relevant in the context of hiring will be allowed in.

-To garantee the **success** of JSON resume, we will be aiming to integrate as an import/export option where ever possible.
+To guarantee the **success** of JSON resume, we will be aiming to integrate as an import/export option where ever possible.
 We want a thriving theme ecosystem and as many tools as possible.

 Please leave your feedback and ideas below!
 Also, please join the movement!